Your Most Loving Relationships

 Reactive energetic patterns shift you out of present-moment awareness; you lose the ability to choose a nuanced response.

-These energetic patterns usually formulated during an earlier time in your life, when it was important to behave defensively and to hold your ground.
+These energetic patterns usually emerge from an earlier time in your life, when it was important to behave defensively and to hold your ground.
 The energy of the person (or people) you defended against becomes the psychic mask that gets imprinted onto the people who you find difficult in current time.

 When the energies are triggered, the pattern activates and becomes your behavioral blueprint.